The Utah Deaf History Collection

 Utah School for the Deaf

-For many years, the Utah School for the Deaf published "The Utahan," "Utahn," and "The Utah Eagle," which contained a wealth of Utah Deaf history.
-The Utah Eagle magazines from 1932 to 1978 were proudly displayed in the lounge at the Sanderson Community Center, marking a significant period in Utah Deaf history.
-These periodicals, a testament to the dynamic and diverse Utah Deaf community, showcased student-written stories, student news, Deaf education research, school programs, classes, clubs, sports, and activities, among other things.
-The Utah School for the Deaf, a key player in preserving Utah's rich Deaf history, also published the "Utahan" and "Utahn" yearbooks.
+For many years, the Utah School for the Deaf published wonderful publications like "The Utahan," "Utahn," and "The Utah Eagle," which are treasures of Utah Deaf history.
+The Utah Eagle magazines, spanning from 1932 to 1978, were displayed in the lounge at the Sanderson Community Center, highlighting a vibrant chapter in the story of the Utah Deaf community.
+These periodicals were filled with student-written stories, news, Deaf education research, school programs, clubs, sports, and so much more!
+The Utah School for the Deaf played an important role in celebrating and preserving Utah's rich Deaf history, also producing the delightful "Utahan" and "Utahn" yearbooks.
+It's a beautiful reminder of the community's spirit and accomplishments!

-On October 20, 2023, the UVU Sutherland Archives received all these publications for digitization and preservation.
-This crucial step ensures that these invaluable records of Utah's Deaf history will be accessible to future generations, providing reassurance about their continued preservation.
+On October 20, 2023, the UVU Sutherland Archives officially received all these publications for digitization and preservation.
+This crucial step guarantees that these precious records of Utah's Deaf history will be available for future generations, giving us all peace of mind that they will be well taken care of!

-On October 20, 2023, the UVU Sutherland Archives received all these publications for digitization and preservation.
-This crucial step ensures that these invaluable records of Utah's Deaf history will be accessible to future generations, providing reassurance about their continued preservation.
+On October 20, 2023, the UVU Sutherland Archives officially received all these publications for digitization and preservation.
+This crucial step guarantees that these precious records of Utah's Deaf history will be available for future generations, giving us all peace of mind that they will be well taken care of!

 The Deaf Periodicals Donated to the Museum of Deaf History, Arts, and Culture

-I want to express my gratitude to Robert G. Kerr, a 1959 graduate of the Utah School for the Deaf and former president of the Utah Association for the Deaf, for scanning the UAD Bulletin and The Silent Spotlight Newsletters.
-These documents hold the organization's rich history, including its activism, activities, recognitions, and more.
-The Utah Association of the Deaf has been publishing the UAD Bulletin since 1954 and continues to do so.
-I organized and sent them to UVU's George Sutherland Archives for digitization, a process that has significantly improved the accessibility of these materials.
-As a result, they are now easily viewable.
-A big thank you to everyone involved!
+I want to express my heartfelt thanks to Robert G. Kerr, a proud 1959 graduate of the Utah School for the Deaf and the former president of the Utah Association for the Deaf.
+He did an amazing job scanning the UAD Bulletin and The Silent Spotlight Newsletters!
+These documents capture the rich history of our organization, highlighting its activism, activities, achievements, and so much more.
+Did you know that the UAD Bulletin has been going strong since 1954?
+It's still being published today!

-As shown in the photo below, those UAD Bulletins belonged to Valerie G. Kinney, a longtime member of the Utah Association of the Deaf.
-I'm not ready to let them go, so I will donate the bulletins to the archives when the time comes.
+Speaking of history, the UAD Bulletins shown in the photo below once belonged to Valerie G. Kinney, a dedicated member of the Utah Association of the Deaf.
+While I am not quite ready to part with them, I plan to donate them to the archives when the time feels right.